 Assumption of the Virgin Mary.
 London, Skinners' Company. c.15th century.

 The joint Anglican-Roman Catholic document Mary: Hope and Grace in Christ states that the origin of the teachings concerning the Dormition or the Assumption of the Blessed Virgin Mary are not particularly clear but their earliest traces can be found no later than the fourth century, possibly in a Syrian or Jewish Christian group.
+The New Testament may be silent on the end of Mary’s life, but several early apocryphal sources, such as Transitus Mariae and other Apocryphas and accounts by various early saints, describe her dormition and assumption in Jerusalem, despite her house being in Ephesus.
 The end of the Virgin is disputed, the point is that the flesh that gave life to God could not be corruptible and therefore was assumed into heaven, for she was greater than Moses or Elijah who were taken into heaven and then so should she.
 Both in the West and in the East Mary is believed to share the glory of the heavens, though in the second case there is little concern over details.
 If the Incarnation is truly revealed through Mary and her history in Israel, then it is consistent with the economy of God’s revelation works for our salvation and how the figure of the Mother of God shares in the divine glory.
 The document gives for Anglicans a place for both the Dormition and the Assumption.
 Anglican theology had been vague over this previously, although the departure of Mary was not commemorated in the Book of Common Prayer, as it placed more importance on other Marian feasts - before the Reformation a theology of the Assumption was already spread in England as we can see from the later Sarum, York and Hereford Missals, after the Reformation, the position on this was not clear - perhaps in a very Anglican way - the followers were drawn to think that [Saint] Mary the Virgin (as the Prayer Book refers to her), the Mother of God, was now above with her Son, how this happened was not important.

 The lowly maid who gave us Jesus the Christ; God the Son, with whom she shared a body and for who she was chosen then she has to share that heavenly sphere as also the Book of Revelation reveals: a great portent appeared in heaven, a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 The Mother and the Son’s lives interlink and this gives us enough of an answer.